 As you already know, tapas are eaten standing up and may be cold or hot and the word derives form the Spanish verb tapar, which means to cover.
 But what most people are unaware of is the story behind the fascinating origin of these appetizers or snacks.
-Keep reading to discover how they evolved into such a sophisticated form of eating and which are the top 10 tapas in Spain to ask for next time you hit the bar.
+Keep reading to discover how they evolved into such a sophisticated form of eating and which are the top 10 healthy tapas recipes in Spain to make yourself or to ask for next time you hit the bar.

 Designed to encourage conversation, tapas can become a full meal.
 Today we´ve selected our top ten but before we reveal the list, we wanted to share a bit of history.